Introduction

 To make your repository public, if it is not already, go to your repository on GitHub and click on

-link near the top right corner.
+the Settings link near the top right corner.

 Then scroll down to the bottom of the page and the “Danger Zone” settings.
 Click on “Change Visibility” and you